AgoraTech/redmine_log_time_control/README.md

 ========================

 == How it work?
-Plugin adds calbacks to time_entry and checks that spend_on is not too old to update/delete , too old mean that the date(spend_on) has not to be less than currentTime - dayLimit form settings.
+Plugin adds calbacks to time_entry and checks that spend_on is not too old to update/delete , too old mean that the date(spend_on) has not to be less than currentTime - daysLimit from settings.

 == Installation and Setup